Baccano!: Manga

 A manga adaption titled Baccano!
 1931 The Grand Punk Railroad was written by Narita and illustrated by Ginyū Shijin.
-It was published in MediaWorks' Dengeki Comic Gao! magazine from December 27, 2006 to February 27, 2008 and was collected in two volumes released July 27, 2007 and April 26, 2008.
+It was published in MediaWorks' Dengeki Comic Gao! magazine from December 27, 2006, to February 27, 2008, and was collected in two volumes released July 27, 2007, and April 26, 2008.
 The chapters center around the hijacking of the Flying Pussyfoot train.
 The Chinese-language release is published by the Taiwan branch of Kadokawa Media.

-A second adaptation, written by Shinta Fujimoto and published in Square Enix's Young Gangan magazine, was published between October 16, 2015 and January 6, 2017.
+A second adaptation, written by Shinta Fujimoto and published in Square Enix's Young Gangan magazine, was published between October 16, 2015, and January 6, 2017, and collected in three volumes.
 The series was licensed by Yen Press, who published the chapters simultaneously with Japan.

-A third manga adaptation (of the eleventh volume, 1705 The Ironic Light Orchestra), titled Baccano! ~from the 1700s~, written and illustrated by Kakuji Fujita, launched on December 25, 2022 on DMM's DMM Books manga website.
+A third manga adaptation (of the eleventh volume, 1705 The Ironic Light Orchestra), titled Baccano!
+(From the 1700s), written and illustrated by Kakuji Fujita, was released from December 25, 2022, to June 25, 2023, on DMM's DMM Books manga website, and collected into two volumes.

-Volume list
+Volumes

 Video game

 On February 28, 2008, MediaWorks released an adventure game, simply titled Baccano!, for the Nintendo DS.
 Based on the two Grand Punk Railroad light novels, the game recounts the events aboard the Flying Pussyfoot train from multiple perspectives.
 The player's goal is to help the passengers arrive safely in New York City by selecting the correct choices.
 The game can conclude with one of about fifty scenarios, depending on the player's decisions.